 Home hospital programs are a safer, cheaper and more efficacious alternative to inpatient hospital admission for many medical conditions.
 Brigham and Women’s Hospital is at the forefront of efforts to extend this delivery model to perioperative care, including for gastrointestinal (GI) and bariatric surgery.

-Thomas C. Tsai, MD, MPH, is the director of clinical care redesign in the Brigham’s Department of Surgery.
+Thomas C. Tsai, MD, MPH, is the director of clinical care redesign in the Brigham and Women’s Faulkner Hospital Department of Surgery.
 He notes that providers have traditionally focused on what he calls “the infrastructure of surgery”—the operating room, technology, staffing and other elements that reside within the hospital walls.

 “But as we think about improving patient satisfaction, patient experience and the value of health care, we need to bring that care outside of the hospital’s walls, into the patients’ communities and ultimately into their homes,” Dr. Tsai says.
 “That’s the goal of home hospital for surgery.”